Banner Logo

 People have the right to transfer their personal data between controllers (e.g., to move account details from one online platform to another).

-Notify any third parties with whom you have shared the relevant data that the data subject has exercised those rights.
+• Notify third parties regarding rectification, erasure or restriction, Notify any third parties with whom you have shared the relevant data that the data subject has exercised those rights.

-GDPR also stipulates people have a right to ‘block’ or suppress processing of personal data.
+• Do not track, GDPR also stipulates people have a right to ‘block’ or suppress processing of personal data.

-Make legal arrangements when you transfer data to countries that have not been approved by the EU authorities.
+• Data transfer outside EU, Make legal arrangements when you transfer data to countries that the EU authorities have not approved.

 • Consult your lawyer and Data Protection Officer